paulosman/withings-sdk/README.md

 This gem provides access to data collected by [Withings](http://withings.com/) devices through their [HTTP API](https://oauth.withings.com/api/doc).

+NOTE: This gem is a work in progress.
+It is not yet available via RubyGems.

+## TODO

+* Add support for non-activity measures (sleep, body measurements, etc)
+* Add support for notifications

 ## Installation

 Add this line to your application's Gemfile: